 Jocelyn E. Lavallo is a partner and a business lawyer at Foley & Lardner LLP.
-Ms. Lavallo’s practice focuses on the financing, development, purchase, and sale of energy and infrastructure projects, with a primary concentration on solar and wind transactions in the United States.
-She regularly represents financial institutions and developers in a variety of complex project financings, including partnership flips, sale/leasebacks, asset acquisitions and sales, and construction and term debt financings.
+Jocelyn's practice focuses on the financing, development, purchase and sale of energy and infrastructure projects, with a primary concentration on solar, wind and energy storage transactions in the United States.
+She regularly represents financial institutions and developers in a variety of complex project financings, including construction and term debt financings, partnership flips, sale/leasebacks and asset acquisitions and sales.

 Prior to joining Foley, she was counsel in the project finance group at a global law firm in New York City.

-- Represented tax equity investor in numerous sale/leaseback transactions with various solar developers involving over 200 distributed generation solar projects located at big box stores, schools, universities and other commercial locations in Arizona, California, Massachusetts, Colorado, Hawaii, Maryland and Connecticut.
+- Represented various tax equity investors in numerous sale/leaseback transactions with various solar developers involving over 200 distributed generation solar projects located at big box stores, schools, universities and other commercial locations in Arizona, California, Massachusetts, New York, New Jersey, Colorado, Hawaii, Maryland and Connecticut.

-- Represented sponsors in a levered partnership flip transaction involving a 204 MW wind transaction in Texas.
+- Represented tax equity investors in connection with a club partnership/flip transaction for a 161 MW wind project in Texas.

-- Represented lender in a construction revolving credit facility for a large portfolio of utility and distributed generation solar projects.
+- Represented major bank as lender in a $1 billion revolving credit facility for construction of a large portfolio of utility and distributed generation solar projects.

 - Represented seller in two separate sales of an ownership interest in a 550 MW solar project in Riverside County, California.

-- Represented investors in connection with the purchase and financing of a 30 MW solar photovoltaic plant in Austin, TX.
+- Represented buyers in connection with the purchase, construction loan and equity financing of a 30 MW solar photovoltaic project in Austin, Texas.

 Natural Gas and Other Infrastructure: